chantzos/__/README.md

 respect to standards.

 This also means that the system has installed a C library that conforms as
+much as possibly to POSIX (imho musl is a winner here, but i use glibc (for now),
-much as possibly to POSIX, a POSIX /bin/sh, an established Regexp Machine, a C SSL library that provides the SSL established stack and an established C network library.
+a POSIX /bin/sh (dash or mksh), an established Perl Compatible Regexp Machine,
+a C SSL library that provides the SSL established stack (void linux uses libressl)
+and an established C network library (i guess that is libcurl (though it introduced
+a lot of dependencies lately))

 It also means basic development tools:
-..- a C compiler that understands at least C99
-..- a linker
+..- a C compiler that understands at least C99 (that possibly means gcc) ..- a linker (that possibly means binutils ld)
+..- an objdump and related (again from binutils)
 ..- a make
-..- a diff
-..- a patch
+..- a diff (from diffutils, though libxdiff from git might be enough)) ..- a patch that provides unified diffs
 ..- a groff and a col
-..- a tar and compression format handlers
+..- a tar and compression format handlers and ...
+..- the zsh shell (updated to the latest version)
+..- and the real editor (an up to date self compiled from the source tree) ..- a text browser (elinks looks fine)
+..- a mailer and related software
+..- wpa_supplicant and friends (iw, ip, dhcpcd)

 It can also means a way to execute commands as the superuser.

+and ...
+It means an expected init system that it provides established and expected
+environment (void provides runit (it runs just fine, quietly and peacefully
+doing the job that was designed to be)) ... and which provides mainly freedom.
+So there are guys that believe that systemd is out (imho, completely out to
+be precise) of these requirenments.
+It happens just to be one of them who think
+that systems with systemd can not be considered UNIX like.

+It also means a vt100 compatible terminal (i personally use urxvt (this is
+historical) but of course st, the terminal emulator from the guys from suckless).
+I suppose xterm is acceptable just because of his author, who everyone appreciates
+him for his dedication and his huge contributions to the open source ecosystem.

+That also means to provide a choise of an X window managment (i believe because
+there are so cheap and many, nothing prevents from a system to provides as many
+it can accept), but at least a fullscreen window manager implementation.
+This
+system implements its own window manager, but musca is a great choise (in mho) (though I do not know if it still compiles).
+And the most customized of all that
+can emulate every window manager and do all this crazy stuff, which at the same
+time are so cheap: fvwm2

 #### Portability
 That means that the system should work out of the box to the underline system,